This part covers the workload-facing rotations:

 • strict auth: cert only

-• detected kv/resume2me missing (no seed because --with-kv-seed was not set)
+• detected the app KV path missing (no seed because KV seeding was not enabled)

 Leaf file check: